Key Al-Qaida Leader Owes Rise To Unlikely Ally: Iran

 According to U.S. officials familiar with the case, al-Qaida had a hand in the abduction.
 His disappearance was followed by two years of negotiation and then a trade.
 The Iranian diplomat was swapped for key al-Qaida members, including al-Adel.
 U.S. intelligence picked up on the group in North Waziristan late last year — they reunited with al-Qaida and took up key leadership roles.

 What's more, in a way Iran managed to score twice.
-It managed to get its hostage back and at the same time hurt the U.S. by strengthening al-Qaida.
-"By releasing perhaps senior al-Qaida leaders like Saif al-Adel, Iran helps continue the al-Qaida franchise, which is a thorn in the side of the United States," says Zarate.
+It got its hostage back and at the same time hurt the U.S. by strengthening al-Qaida.
+"By releasing perhaps senior al-Qaida leaders like Saif al-Adel, Iran helps continue the al-Qaida franchise, which is a thorn in the side of the United States," Zarate says.